wuyang1002431655/tango_with_django_19/manuscript/chapter-git.md

 * `<REPO_NAME>` with the name of your project's repository; and
 * `<workspace>` with the name for your workspace directory.
 This is optional; leaving this option out will simply create a directory with the same name as the repository.

-If all is successful, you'll see some messages that looks like the output shown below.
+If all is successful, you'll see some text like the example shown below.

 {lang="text",linenos=off}
     $ git clone https://github.com/leifos/tango_with_django_19